appcircleio/appcircle-docusaurus/docs/marketplace/fastlane/testing-distribution/index.md

 - Ruby 3.2.2

 :::caution
-We currently support **Appcircle Cloud**, with **self-hosted** support planned in our roadmap.
+Currently, plugins are only compatible to use with **Appcircle Cloud**. **Self-hosted** support will be available in future releases.
 :::

-### How to Add the Appcircle Distribute Task Extension to Your Pipeline
+### How to Add the Appcircle Distribute Action to Your Pipeline

-To install the Appcircle Testing Distribution action, install the plugin and add the following step to your pipeline at the end:
+To use the Appcircle Testing Distribution action, install the plugin and add the following step to your pipeline at the end:

 ```bash
 fastlane add_plugin appcircle_testing_distribution